scandycuz/javascript-project/proposal.md

 **Day 2**: Dedicate this day to learning the `Easel.js` API.
 First, build out the `Ship` object to connect to the `GameView` object.
 Then, use `game_view.js` to create and render the game area.
 Add the ability to randomly generate a specific number of `Ship` objects in the view.
 Goals for the day:

-- Complete the `ship.js` module (constructor, update functions)
+- Complete the `ship.js` module
 - Render a game area to the `Canvas` using `Easel.js`
-- Make ships that move around within the confines of the game area
+- Create ships that move around within the confines of the game area

 **Day 3**: Create the Cannon and Projectile elements.
 Create the reaction logic backend.
-Build out modular functions for how Ships behave when hit by a projectile.
+Build modular functions for how Ships behave when hit by a projectile.
 Incorporate the reaction logic into the `GameView.js` rendering.
 Goals for the day:

 - Create `Ship` and `Projectile` objects
 - Export an `Reaction` object with correct handling logic